-database.cycleTimeOfDBC The time in milliseconds between 20000
+database.cycleTimeOfDBC The time in milliseconds between 30000

-onnection 30000

-connection recycling runs.
+onnection connection recycling runs.
+50000

 Default Value: 30000

-2014110 411401 20000

 database.queryignoredpa Parameters to ignore in a structured enableediting

 rams XML query.

 Default Value: enableediting,foo

-database.usexmlindex Determines whether to use XML tmio
+database.usexmlindex Determines whether to use XML true

-da cabase. asexmillidex indexes when finding documents. true
+indexes when finding documents.

 Possible values are true and false.

 Default Value: true

 database.appResultsetSi Determines the number of results that 7000

-ze can be returned to an application from a
+ze can be returned to an application from a query.

-query.

 Default Value: 7000

 database.webResultsetSi Determines the number of results that 7000

 ze can be returned to a Web browser from

 a query.

 Default Value: 7000

-database.xmlReturnfield Default Value: 7000 If the query results of a query are 0
+database.xmlReturnfield If the query results of a query are 0

-Count returned more times than this value, o o
+Count returned more times than this value,

 then those results will be inserted into

-the xml_queryresult table in the
+the xml_queryresult table in the database.

-database.
 For example, if you want

 results for

 a query to be stored in xml_queryresult

-only when it has been requested 50 times, set this value to 50.
+only when it has been requested 50

-unics, set uns value to 50.
+times, set this value to 50.

 Default Value: 0

 database.queryresultStr The max size of the query result string 500000

 ingLength in the queryresult table.
 This should be

 set to some number less than 4000 if an

 Oracle database is being used.
 Default Value: 500000

 database.queryresultCac The number of query results that will be 500

 heSize cached.

 Default Value: 500

-database.queryCacheOn Determines whether query caching is on
+database.queryCacheOn Default Value: 500 Determines whether query caching is on

-turned on.
-Possible values are "on" and "off"
+1 turned on.
+Possible values are "on" and

-011
+"off"

 Default Value: on